 Opening up about Life with Endometriosis

-“The Doctors” televisions show welcomed Dr. Aliabadi and two of her patients, singer Halsey and “MacGyver” star Kate Bond to speak about living with endometriosis and their struggle to find answers before finding Dr. Aliabadi.
+“The Doctors” television show welcomed Dr. Aliabadi and two of her patients, singer Halsey and “MacGyver” star Kate Bond to speak about living with endometriosis and their struggle to find answers before finding Dr. Aliabadi.

 Kate is one of the approximate 176 million women worldwide who is dealing with endometriosis, which is when the lining of your uterus grows outside of the uterus and can cause debilitating pain.
 The actress shares she endured painful menstrual cycles for most of her life and at times she says it felt like a “gut punch.”